Gheorghe24/Implementation-of-generic-array/README.md

 -----------
 There are 3 cases:

-1.index less than 0, return error \
+- index less than 0, return error
-2.index higher than len, I add at the end \
+- index higher than len, I add at the end
-3.insert in array:
+- insert in array:

 The first time I go through the "arr" to the end and find the length, I also find the length to the index In another auxiliar I save the data as an element in the vector and I also save in a variable its length.
 I still reallocate memory for this element and find the position from where I should insert (Aux2).